Note on Green Function Formalism and Topological Invariants: On the Chern-Simons forms

-If the dimension of the manifold $X$ is $2s-1$ ($n=s$), the integration of this Chern-Simons form on $X$, follow the mapping torus argument above, equals to the $s\text{'th}$ Chern character of the mapping torus $\mathcal M_P$ associated to the gauge transformation $g$ on the boundary.
+If the dimension of the manifold $X$ is $2s-1$ ($n=s$), the integration of this Chern-Simons form on $X$, following the mapping torus argument above, is equal to the $s\text{'th}$ Chern character of the mapping torus $\mathcal M_P$ associated to the gauge transformation $g$ on the boundary.